 Even if the idea of leaving feels too big, small steps can get you there.
 So can taking an honest look at any obstacles to leaving:

-- Lack of skills – So get some.
-Immediately.
+So get some.
+At least start now.
 I’ve known people to say this year in and year out.
 By then they could have some new skills that get them a job they really want.

-- Poor references — A tough one for sure.
+A tough one for sure.
 But if this is your situation, volunteer work and / or freelancing can help get you better current references.
 Also more than ever networking support (probably your biggest job search ally) can help open doors.
+More on references.

-- No networking contacts – So start making them asap.
+So start making them asap.
 Your greatest chance of finding a job is with the help of someone connected to the job or hiring manager.
-This a good article to get you started.

-- Good old fear – As we’ve discussed, often this is your real enemy.
+As we’ve discussed, often fear is your real enemy.
 Not that I’m minimizing how strong a hold it can have on stopping you, but small steps can get you there.
 Every time you stare fear in the eyes and move on anyway, you are getting stronger.
 Allies can help here too.

 A few more thoughts